 - For ‘private hire’ i.e. you stop an empty songtaew and ask him to take you somewhere, prices should be the same but there will always be a two person minimum.
 Or if you are alone, you pay double.

 - No, they don’t go down the east coast and to convince one to talk you to Salakphet will be quite expensive i.e. 1,000 to 1,500 Baht or so.
 But there are three services from the ferry piers to Salakphet at 09:00, 12:00 and 15:00.

-- As the songtaews don’t run down the east coast of the island the price for private, all day hire, to go round the island is 3,000 Baht – negotiable.
+- As the songtaews don’t run down the east coast of the island the price for private, all day hire, to go round the island is 2,500 to 3,000 Baht – negotiable.